 High cholesterol isn’t a problem limited to adulthood.
 In fact, it’s becoming more common in children.
 The Centers for Disease Control and Prevention reports that among youths aged 12-19 years, 14% of kids who are normal weight and 43% of children who are obese have at least one abnormal cholesterol level.

-The alarming aspect of those numbers is that typically kids with high cholesterol move on to become adults with high cholesterol, which may eventually lead to heart disease.
+The alarming aspect of those numbers is that typically kids with high cholesterol are more likely to have high cholesterol as adults, putting them at higher risk for heart disease.

-All children, regardless of risk or family history, should have their cholesterol checked between ages 9-11.
+The American Academy of Pediatrics (AAP) recommends that all children, regardless of risk or family history, have their cholesterol checked between ages 9-11.

 Even if your child doesn’t have high cholesterol, which is the ideal scenario, it’s helpful for your pediatrician to have a baseline level before your child goes through puberty.
 The choice of age range 9-11 is based primarily on the potential to intervene more effectively if an abnormality is detected in this age group relative to younger children.

-Early testing means early prevention.
-If we can catch children with high cholesterol early, we have a better chance of helping them to reverse the negative consequences associated with the disease.
+Identifying high cholesterol in childhood leads to earlier interventions aimed at preventing atherosclerotic cardiovascular disease (hardening of the arteries) and reversing any changes that have already occurred.
 Too much cholesterol can lead to a buildup of plaque on the walls of the arteries that transport blood to the heart and other organs.
 When this happens, arteries can become narrowed and blocked.

 So what do those interventions look like?
-Typically in our lipid clinic we recommend lifestyle changes such as diet and exercise to help decrease high cholesterol levels.
+Typically in our lipid clinic we recommend lifestyle changes including diet and exercise to help decrease high cholesterol levels.

-If your pediatrician does not mention cholesterol testing for your child at his next well-child visit, and your child is between the ages of 9-11, I recommend you bring it up.
+If your pediatrician does not mention cholesterol testing for your child at their next well-child visit and your child is between the ages of 9-11, I recommend you bring it up.
 Checking cholesterol levels in this age range is an important step to ensure that children are on the right track for a healthy heart later in life.